Michel D. Landry, Ph.D., MBA

 Professor, associate dean for global health and chair

 The Department of Physical Therapy was established in 1931 to provide basic preparation for the practice of physical therapy.
 Between 1931 and 1954, the program consisted of a 12-month professional course designed to train students for entry into the profession.
 This program was based upon at least three years of college work or the possession of a registered nurse certificate.
 A two-year professional program after two years of preparatory college work was initiated in 1954.
 This program led to the degree of Bachelor of Science in Physical Therapy.
-In 1968, the Department of Physical Therapy became part of the School of Allied Health Professions.
+In 1968, the Department of Physical Therapy became part of the then-School of Allied Health Professions.
 The two-year professional program leading to the Bachelor of Science degree continued through the 1988-89 academic year.

 In addition to the professional program, the department participates in three collaborative and interdisciplinary Ph.D. programs.

 The mission of the VCU Department of Physical Therapy is to serve the commonwealth of Virginia and the nation by:

 - Advancing excellence in entry-level and post-entry-level education

 - Generating innovative scientific discovery